austinmhorn/shell-scripts/README.md

 # shell-scripts
-Collection of various shell scripts for automating package installations
+Collection of various shell scripts for automating package installations and other niche personalization.